 Transistorized Hand Sanitizer Dispenser Circuit

-The transistoirzed vresion of the circuit looks very straightforward.
+The transistorized version of the circuit looks very straightforward.
 When the PIR device detects a human intervention, it conducts and sends a pulse to the base of T1 via C1.

-C1 quickly charges and prevents the entry of any further pulses, thus blocking the repeat DC pulses from the PIR output.
-This ensures that the system works only once for each detection, and then shuts down until the hand is removed and a fresh cycle is initiated.
+In the meantime, C1 quickly charges and prevents the entry of any further current to the base of T1, thus blocking the repeat DC pulses from the PIR output.
+This ensures that the system works only momentarily for each detection, and then shuts down until the hand is removed and a fresh cycle is initiated.

-This one one-shot activation of T1, also activates T2 in a similar fashion such that the connected solenoid load activates to generate a single push-pull action on its magnetic spindle.
+This one-shot activation of T1/T2 ensures that the connected solenoid load activates to generate a single push-pull action on its magnetic spindle.